AliRiaz34/GuitarDex/currentjob.md

 consider having a decay table to keep track

-# have sort menu in library
+# CURRENT TASK have sort menu in library

+be able to pin song in library

 fix navbar ui
 -make it so clicking on page icon youre on it dosent refetch page, just shows default